 Here are a few ways a video platform helps you help your employees find and make more time for learning:

-- Easy to use recording and editing tools make it possible for anyone in your organization to capture and share knowledge in minutes
+- Video and screen recording software makes it possible for anyone in your organization to capture and share knowledge in minutes

-- Automatic video processing and optimized streaming enable employees to watch videos from anywhere, on any device
+- Automatic video processing and optimized video content delivery enable employees to watch videos from anywhere, on any device

 - A secure, searchable video library makes it easy to discover existing learning resources instantly